-At several points during the term, the textbook may be supplemented with additional readings (available on Canvas).
+The textbook may on occasion be supplemented with additional readings (available on Canvas).

 IV.
 Lectures and Readings:

 The lectures are generally coordinated with the readings throughout.
 Some of the material will be covered in both readings and lecture, but some of the material in the reading will not be discussed in class and new material not covered in the reading may also be presented during class time.
 I view class time as best spent on topics that are especially interesting or confusing.
 Nevertheless, you are responsible for information from all assigned reading as well as all lectures - both will be included in the quizzes/final exam.
 You will need to attend lectures and spend a substantial amount of time outside of class (reading and studying) to do well in this course.
 Pay special attention to things that are covered in both lecture and reading, as well as boldfaced key concepts and their definitions.